xrick/d2l-en-tensorflow/chapter_preface/index.md

-one where we implement everything from scratch, relying only on the NumPy interface and automatic differentiation, and another, more practical example, where we write succinct code using Gluon.
+one where we implement everything from scratch, relying only on the NumPy interface and automatic differentiation, and another, more practical example, where we write succinct code using Keras.
-Once we have taught you how some component works, we can just use the Gluon version in subsequent tutorials.
+Once we have taught you how some component works, we can just use the Keras version in subsequent tutorials.

 ### Content and Structure